Raspberry Pi emulation with Qemu

 --raw: Create a

---label=name: When creating AlpineLinux images, use
+--volume=name: When creating AlpineLinux images, use

 nameas the volume name.
+Otherwise a random name is generated.

 Formatting SDCARD image